Graph Isomorphism: Mixed-Integer Convex Optimization from First-Order Methods: Conclusion

 \begin{credits}

-Research reported in this paper was partially supported through the Research Campus Modal funded by the German Federal Ministry of Education and Research (fund numbers 05M14ZAM,05M20ZBM) and the Deutsche Forschungsgemeinschaft (DFG) through the DFG Cluster of Excellence MATH+ (EXC-2046/1, project ID 390685689, project AA3-15).
+Research reported in this paper was partially supported through the Research Campus Modal funded by the German Federal Ministry of Education and Research (fund numbers 05M14ZAM,05M20ZBM), the Deutsche Forschungsgemeinschaft (DFG) through the DFG Cluster of Excellence MATH+ (EXC-2046/1, project ID 390685689, project AA3-15), and the ANR through MIAI Cluster (reference ANR-23-IACL-0006).
 The authors also thank Pascal Schweitzer for insightful discussions on GI at SEA 2024 motivating parts of this work.

 The authors have no competing interests to declare that are relevant to the content of this article. \end{credits}